freealise/freealise/geometrize/readme.md

 add lines of varying width and gradient ?
+morph by closest shape and color ?